gavinmonahan/RecombinationMapper/README.md

 For the most part, the scripts will find the relavent file automatically.
 The only required parameters are the VCF file and height/groups (see `cluster.py`), therefore you should run cluster.py once to find an appropriate height/groups value before running the wrapper script.
 Alternatively, the individual python scripts can be called separetely.

+sci-kit allel is used for parsing VCF files and header errors can cause problems.
+Escpecially where the Genotype field is not defined in the header.

 ### cluster.py

 Cluster.py clusters individuals together (as the name would suggest) using Ward clustering.
 Two clustermaps; before and after clustering are exported as well as a dendrogram.
 Users can specify the height they wish to cut the dendrogram (`-h --height`) or the number of groups they wish to form (`-n --num_groups`).
 This results in a population groupings file which contains each individuals name and the group they belong to, which can be used for introgression analysis (D-suite or ABBABABAwindows) and for grouping in recomb_rates.py (see below).